ManiAm/VENTOS_Public/README.md

 + adding more TraCI commands
 + using shorter relative path for sumoConfig
 + gnuplot has its own class now
-+ vehicle equilibrium is now working for emulated cars
++ vehicle equilibrium is now working for emulated cars and preserve color
 + enable parallel build
 + can now set the vglog window title with loggingWindowTitle
 + recording PHY frames that are sent but not received in statistics